dimaskuy/dimasrs-b4.github.io/README.md

 # dimasrs.github.io
 This is my simple portfolio test using framework called Boostrap (v4.1).
-It only takes 2-3 days to make this. <br>
+It only takes 1 day to make this. <br>

 For the animation, I used A.O.S Library and GSAP3 Tool.